-Could COVID-19 Be Amazon’s kryptonite?
+Could COVID-19 be Amazon’s kryptonite?

 Disrupted supply chain

 Amazon faces a paradox that could break the system.
 On the one hand, it's seeing a massively increased demand for household goods, groceries and medical supplies like hand sanitizer and face masks.
-While this should mean more revenue for Amazon, it also places enormous stress on the Amazon supply chain.
+While this should mean more revenue for Amazon, it also places enormous stress on its supply chain.

-Amazon operates on the principle of "just in time" delivery, which means that Amazon fulfilment warehouses never hold a lot of stock for any given product.
-It's based on the assumption that the logistics are in place to ship more items as soon as stock levels begin to fall, but panic-buying depletes the inventory before manufacturers have the chance to respond.
+Amazon operates on the principle of "just in time" delivery, which means that fulfillment warehouses never hold a lot of stock for any given product.
+It's based on the assumption that logistics are in place to ship more items as soon as stock levels begin to fall, but panic-buying depletes the inventory before manufacturers have the chance to respond.

 What's more, disrupted worldwide logistics are delaying shipments, and even the US trucking network, which is the lifeblood of Amazon, is facing disruptions.
 Truckers are avoiding cities with shelter-in-place laws, complaining about the impact of corona regulations, and often face extra journeys to reach the goods they need to deliver.